Boca Raton Workplace Accident Lawyer

 How to Ensure You Get Your Workers’ Compensation Benefits

 Workers’ compensation insurance may be something you are entitled to, but it doesn’t mean they hand out money easily.
 These companies do not like to pay claims more than they have to.
 They will gladly nickel and dime to make sure they do not pay you a penny more than necessary.

 To reduce the chances your claim is denied or you are given a lowball settlement, you need the assistance of a skilled Boca Raton work injury lawyer.
 An accident attorney Boynton Beach can advise you on your rights, negotiate with insurance adjusters, and make sure you receive what you deserve.

 Many clients that visit Leifer Law Firm wonder if they should file a personal injury lawsuit or file with workers’ compensation.
 It is important to realize that these are two very different types of cases.
 If you choose one, you cannot choose the other.

 If you want to file a personal injury lawsuit for your work-related injury, then you need to prove that it occurred because of fault, such as an employer who failed to correct unsafe working conditions, faulty equipment, etc.

 To file for workers’ compensation, you do not need to prove fault; instead, you could even have something to do with your injury and be eligible for workers’ compensation benefits.

 Injured at Work?
 Contact Boca Raton Work Injury Lawyer Right Away

 Workers’ compensation claims have strict limitations on how long you have to report the injury and collect a settlement.
-If you were injured at work, contact the Boynton Beach personal injury attorney at Leifer Law Firm today for your free consultation.
+If you were injured at work, contact the Boca Raton personal injury lawyers at Leifer Law Firm today for your free consultation.